passau-centre-for-ehumanities/visual_media/howtos/install_detectron.md

 # Detectron-Installation

-**Before you consider installing Detectron, it is important to keep in mind, that you will need a powerfull Nividia Graficcard with at least 8 gb RAM (better 12) to make it work.**
+**Before you consider installing Detectron, it is important to keep in mind, that you will need a powerful Nvidia GPU with at least 8 GB of video memory (better 12) to make it work.**

 This instructions are for an Installation of Detectron under Ubuntu 18.04.
 It should also work for any other Linux-distribution.
 Windows and Mac-systems are not supported.